NERC-CEH/nanofase-calibration/README.md

 Initial values for these parameters should be provided in the `data/x0.nc` file.

+## Using with Slurm and JASMIN

+A couple of example bash scripts - [scripts/slurm](scripts/slurm) and [scripts/slurm_test](scripts/slurm_test) - are provided to demonstrate how the calibration could be used with the Slurm Workload Manager (e.g. if you are using JASMIN).
+In essense, the bash script just needs to provide the desired `#SBATCH` commands and then run the optimize.py script.
+If you are planning to compile and run the model on JASMIN, you might find [these instructions](https://github.com/NERC-CEH/nanofase/blob/develop/doc/jasmin.md) useful.
+I have used JASMIN extensively to calibrate the model, and am [happy to give advice](mailto:sharrison@ceh.ac.uk) if you need help doing the same.

 ## Notes and caveats

 - Depending on your model scenario (e.g. spatial and temporal extent), the calibration could take *a very long time*.
 For a desktop computer calibrating the Thames catchment for 2009 to 2012, we could be talking months or years.
 Two approaches are suggested to alleviate this: